 As adults, we still have this inner child, but the impact that it has on our ability to compromise and limit our wants depends on what we learned about money and self-control control as children.
 If you were raised with sound financial education and a secure idea of what money could provide, you are more likely to have a mature perspective on your finances.
-If, however, you developed a dysfunctional relationship with money due to a lack of financial education and opposition in your household it can lead to a hazy and complicated attitude around money.
+If, however, you developed a dysfunctional relationship with money due to a lack of guidance around money matters, it can lead to a hazy and complicated attitude around money.

 In addition to developing deeper self-awareness, we need to be able to distinguish between need and wants and strike a balance between the two.
 A need is something that a person must have to survive and thrive.
 Not fulfilling a need can cause a person to suffer mentally, emotionally, physically, and spiritually.
 Some examples of needs include basic necessities such as food, water, shelter, love, security, and rest.
 Maslow’s hierarchy of needs expands on our needs by categorizing them and ranking them based on their importance.

-It’s only by gaining spiritual maturity that we can see the futility in a naive chase for acquiring happiness solely by fulfilling our wants, rather than our needs.
-In his thoughtful column in the New York Times called The Joy of Less, travel writer Pico Iyer, points out that “voluntary simplicity” and getting rid of excess stuff that only distracts an individual is a big part of the formula for happiness.
+It’s only by gaining spiritual insights that we can see the futility in our blind chase for happiness through things.
+In his thoughtful column in the New York Times called The Joy of Less, travel writer Pico Iyer, points out that ‘voluntary simplicity’ and getting rid of excess stuff that only distracts an individual is a big part of the formula for happiness.

 Iyer writes: “I’m no Buddhist monk, and I can’t say I’m in love with renunciation in itself, or traveling an hour or more to print out an article I’ve written, or missing out on the N.B.A.
 Finals.
 But at some point, I decided that, for me at least, happiness arose out of all I didn’t want or need, not all I did.
 And it seemed quite useful to take a clear, hard look at what really led to peace of mind or absorption (the closest I’ve come to understanding happiness).”

 Adopting a mindset of simplicity doesn’t require us to renounce all our worldly desires and subject ourselves to the ascetic lifestyle of a monk.
-It does mean that we should adjust our emotional compass so that it points us down a path that’s characterized by intangible and lasting forms of joy such as love, compassion, peace, and balance, rather than by transient and shallow material forms of happiness.
+It does mean that we should adjust our emotional compass so that it points us down a path that’s characterized by lasting forms of joy such as love, peace, and balance, rather than by transient and shallow material forms.

 This path will become more obvious as we master the art of balancing our wants and needs.
 Here are four ways to establish this balance in your life: